 👉 Example: Grand Matter.

-This list is just a starting point — the best font for your portfolio depends on your style, your audience, and the kind of work you want to highlight.
-Picking the “best” font also depends on your goals and audience:
+This list is just a starting point.
+The best font for your portfolio depends on your personal brand, your audience, and the kind of work you want to highlight.
+Picking the “best” font also depends on your goals:

 - Show authority and professionalism?
 Choose a serif (Caslon, Playfair Display).